dagraham/etm-dgraham/README.md

 - Simplify data entry.
 Provide "just in time" information when creating or editing data entries.
 See [Work Flow](#work-flow).

 - Provide a simpler, terminal-based GUI using *urwid* along with a CLI that allows creating items and reports from the command line.
+See [Views](#views) for details about the various views.

 - Provide a means for migrating existing etm data to the new format.